-In January 2017 the Executive Leadership Team of Port Stephens Council met to set the strategic direction of the organisation.
+In January 2017 the Senior Leadership Team of Port Stephens Council met to set the strategic direction of the organisation.
 Part of the discussion was around our current structure and whether changes were needed to deliver the services we provide in a better way.
+This was again reviewed in September 2018 conjunction with Council.